Colors

 warning yellow color swatch

-Warning Yellow is used to draw attention to important information that may need caution or action.
-It signals situations that aren’t errors but could require user awareness, such as upcoming deadlines, incomplete tasks, or potential issues that need to be reviewed.
+Warning Yellow draws attention to important information that may need caution or action.
+It signals situations that are not errors but may need user awareness, such as upcoming deadlines, incomplete tasks, or possible issues that need review.

 Base hex color code: #F6B622